 While it’s thought that children could experience more severe illness with monkeypox than adults, that data is largely based on a more dangerous type of the virus than the one that is currently spreading in the US and other counties.

-The first two pediatric cases in the US reported by the CDC are said to have been relatively mild.
 The CDC published clinical guidance for doctors on how to recognize and treat monkeypox in children that says children under 8 years old could have more severe symptoms, as can individuals who are immunocompromised or with certain skin conditions like eczema, burns, or severe acne.
 But again, that information is based on the more dangerous version of the virus.
 Data is limited from the one currently spreading around the world — although it is being compiled in real time.
+The CDC has said that the first children to test positive in the US have had relatively mild cases.

 For children, the most common symptoms of monkeypox are essentially the same as for adults — they include fever, headache, sore muscles, and malaise, followed by a rash that develops into pocklike lesions that can look like pimples or blisters.
 There can also be lesions inside the mouth, which could be mistaken for canker sores.